-3.4 All staff and volunteers will:
+All staff and volunteers will:

-- read and sign to say that they understand and will fully comply with the school's policies and procedures - read and sign to say that they understand parts 1 and 5 of 'Keeping Children Safe in Education' (2020) - identify concerns as early as possible and provide help, to prevent concerns from escalating and identify children who may be in need of extra help or who are suffering or are likely to suffer significant harm - attend annual whole school safeguarding training and other appropriate training identified - provide a safe environment in which children can learn - be aware that they may be asked to support a Social Worker to take decisions about individual children - inform the designated safeguarding lead of any concerns about a child immediately - inform the head of any concerns regarding an adult within school at the earliest opportunity - inform the Chair of Governors of any concerns regarding the head at the earliest opportunity - act on the concern and make the referral themselves if they feel the concern is not being taken seriously.
+- read and sign to say that they understand and will fully comply with the school's policies and procedures. - read at least part one of 'Keeping Children Safe in Education' (2023) and are required to sign to say that they understand the safeguarding information. - identify concerns as early as possible and provide help, to prevent concerns from escalating and identify children who may be in need of extra help or who are suffering or are likely to suffer significant harm. - attend annual whole school safeguarding and child protection training and other appropriate training identified. - provide a safe environment in which children can learn. - be aware that they may be asked to support a Social Worker to take decisions about individual children. - inform the designated safeguarding lead of any concerns about a child immediately. - inform the principal of any concerns regarding an adult within school at the earliest opportunity. - inform the Chair of Governors of any concerns regarding the principal at the earliest opportunity, and - act on the concern and make the referral themselves if they feel the concern is not being taken seriously.